Food and Wine Travel Guide to Australia

 Karri forest.

-Western Australia's premier wine region combines Mediterranean climate with maritime influence to produce wines of exceptional balance.
-Margaret River offers a unique combination of world-class gastronomy alongside stunning natural beauty with rugged coastlines and turquoise waters.
+Western Australia's premier wine region combines a Mediterranean climate with maritime influence to produce wines of exceptional balance.
+Margaret River offers a unique combination of world-class gastronomy alongside stunning natural beauty.
+The region's signature cabernet sauvignon shows intense blackcurrant and bay leaf notes, while chardonnay balances white peach characters with cashew complexity.

 Highlights: